Stephen Full

 Stephen Full (born November 13, 1969) is an American actor and comedian, known for his voice role as Stan on the Disney Channel show Dog with a Blog, and acting role as Ash on I'm in the Band, which aired on Disney Channel's sister network, Disney XD.

 Early life

 Full was born in Chicago, Illinois on November 13, 1969.
+He attended St. Charles High School and was recognized as a talented actor from a young age.
+He also drove a hearse as his automobile in high school, true to his comedic reputation.

 Career

 Full guest starred in NBC's Las Vegas for two episodes and Disney Channel's Hannah Montana.

 He and the other cast members of I'm in the Band appeared in a cross-over episode of The Suite Life on Deck ("Weasels on Deck").

 He also is the voice of Stan, a talking dog with a big heart, in the Disney television show Dog With A Blog.

 He appeared in "Overkill", in season 2 of ABC's Castle and appeared in "Murder Sings the Blues", in season 3 of CSI: NY.

 He guest-starred on Best Friends Whenever as Ray, a pizza delivery man.

 He guest-starred on iCarly as a customer on the "iOwe You" episode at Chili My Bowl.

 Full guest-starred on NCIS season 16 episode 14 "Once Upon A Tim" as Mr. Lewis, Tim McGee's teacher.